California Craftsman Architecture

 The suite opens onto a private balcony that provides sweeping views of Torrey Pines Golf Course and the California coastline.
 Both the bedroom and the parlor have gas fireplaces with 60-inch flat-screen TVs above them.
 In the marble and granite bathroom, there is a walk-in shower, separate soaking tub, and double-sink vanity.

 The Palisade Suite is also a generous 1,100 square feet.
 This impeccable accommodation has a king bed, plus an adjoining parlor with a pull-out sofa bed and a large gas fireplace.

 French doors open onto a fully furnished patio where guests can share expansive views of Torrey Pines Golf Course by day, and beautiful California sunsets by evening.
 The granite and marble bathroom has a double-sink vanity, oversized tub, and separate walk-in shower.

-There are two onsite restaurants at The Lodge at Torrey Pines.
+There are two outstanding onsite restaurants at The Lodge at Torrey Pines that both residents and in-house guests enjoy.
 A.R.
 Valentien is a fine dining experience, while The Grill is their casual eatery.
-Both are open for breakfast, lunch, and dinner.
 They feature indoor and al fresco dining and provide dedicated children’s menus.

 Be sure to check out the Special Happenings Event Calendar on their website during your stay.
 They often host culinary events that are wildly popular with both local chefs and foodies such as Celebrate the Craft in the fall.